-10 ways to prepare your home for winter
+8 ways to prepare your home for winter

-1. Dust all the corners of the house that you don’t normally get to and think about putting conkers or an anti-spider spray in places that spiders like to rest, so they have no reason to hibernate with you.
+1. Dust all the corners of the house that you don’t normally get to and think about putting conkers or a spritz of anti-spider spray in places that spiders like to rest, so they have no reason to hibernate with you.
 Wipe down the frames of windows that now need to be closed and clean out the grooves of double glazed units to ensure they close easily again.

 Looks like a busy autumn in the offing!
 But a little work now will make the short days of winter seem so much more enjoyable…